oceancholic/eXtractor/README.md

 </p>
 </div>

-<p>This is not a production grade script but a weekend fun to make a free alternative to X API.<br>
+<p>This is not meant to be a production grade script but a weekend fun to make a free alternative to X API.<br>
   X web handles/loads tweets and their replies in a weird way (renders certain amount of tweets based on their tweet height img/gif etc.) to avoid AI scrapping their data from site and advertisements also adds some complexity.
 </p><br>
   <p>